 - Direct training, and sharing information on external training opportunities

-- Peer-to-peer support structures and networks on key areas, e.g. volunteering
+- Peer-to-peer support structures and networks on key areas, e.g. volunteering, governance

-- A fortnightly newsletter, sharing intelligence and information on training, grants and career opportunities
+- A regular newsletter, sharing intelligence and information on training, grants and career opportunities

-- Liaison with ‘bridge’ organisations fostering relationships between museums and ‘customer’ organisations like schools
+- Liaison with ‘bridge’ organisations fostering relationships between museums and ‘client’ organisations such as schools

-- Partnerships and collaborations, e.g. with National Parks and universities
+- Partnerships and collaborations, e.g. with National Parks, Universities and Artist Practitioners